playframework/playframework/documentation/manual/working/scalaGuide/main/cache/ScalaCache.md

 ## JCache Support

+We do not recommend using JCache in your own code, but it may be useful for integration with other libraries.
+Both Caffeine and Ehcache provide JCache implementations.

 Play does not bind `javax.caching.CacheManager` by default.
 To bind `javax.caching.CacheManager` to the default provider, add the following to your dependencies list:

 @[jcache-sbt-dependencies](code/cache.sbt)